sematic-ai/sematic/README.md

 ## Hi 👋

-Sematic is an open-source development toolkit to help Data Scientists and Machine Learning (ML) Engineers prototype and productionize ML pipelines in days not weeks.
+[Sematic](https://sematic.dev) is an open-source development toolkit to help Data Scientists and Machine Learning (ML) Engineers prototype and productionize ML pipelines in days not weeks.

-Sematic is based on experience working at leading tech companies.
+Sematic is based on experience building ML infrastructure at leading tech companies.

 Find our docs at [docs.sematic.dev](https://docs.sematic.dev), and join us on